 You'll want to visit this gorgeous urban garden in the summer when everything is in full bloom.
 In addition to loads of flowers, shrubs, trees, and other plants, you'll also find water features and sculptures.
 It's a surprising find right in the city, and you'll want to visit over and over.

-7. Homestead National Monument, near Beatrice
+7. Homestead National Historical Park, near Beatrice

 This national monument commemorates the Homestead Act of 1862, which gave homesteaders 160 acres if they committed to staying and working the land.
 There are restored prairies, historic buildings, and a thoroughly informative visitors center, all of which are simply breathtaking.